scipy-conference/scipy_proceedings/papers/bryan_weber/bryan_weber.rst

 All of the information about a particular experiment is stored in the ``Experiment`` class.
 When initialized, the ``Experiment`` expects an instance of the ``pathlib.Path`` class; if none is provided, it prompts the user to enter a file name that is expected to be in the current working directory.
-Then a ``VoltageTrace`` is created, followed by an ``ExperimentalPressureTrace``.
+The file name should point to a tab-delimited plain text file that contains the voltage trace recorded by LabView from one experimental run.
+Then UConnRCMPy creates an instance of ``VoltageTrace``, followed by an instance of ``ExperimentalPressureTrace``.
 The pressure trace from the latter is processed to extract the ignition delay(s).

 The main user interface to UConnRCMPy is through the ``Condition`` class, the highest level of data representation.
 The intended use of this class is in an interactive Python interpreter (the author